mbellabah/mbellabah.github.io/_posts/2020-01-21-sierraleone-and-her-manufactures.md

 The essay's content is pretty much what the title states.
 It's an economic essay on Sierra Leone, her manufactures, and how to propel her to a modern economy with a strong, domestic manufacturing base.

 Looking back, I really don't know what to think of this unfinished, and largely unresearched essay.
 I'm posting it here unedited for the sake of posterity, so that I may look back at it 10 years from now, just as I am now, shaking my head saying, "what the hell was I thinking".
-(I suspect my future self is also going to judge 2020 Bella, lol.)
+(I suspect my future self is in turn going to judge 2020 Bella lol.)

 ---